pietrovisaggio/pietrovisaggio.github.io/index.markdown

 I am a PhD candidate in Economics at Boston College.
 My main research fields are Industrial Organization and Energy Economics.

-My <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> focuses on Battery Energy Storage Systems (BESS), examining how their integration into electricity markets shapes outcomes such as market power, consumer welfare, and the effective integration of renewable resources.
+My <a href="{{ "/Research/" | relative_url }}" class="custom-link">academic research</a> focuses on Battery Energy Storage Systems (BESS), examining how their integration into electricity markets shapes outcomes such as electricity prices, consumer welfare, and the effective integration of renewable resources.

 <!-- Here you can download my <a href="{{ "/cv/" | relative_url }}" class="custom-link">CV</a>. -->